wordpress-mobile/test-cases/test-cases/gutenberg/embed.md

 #### **Precondition**

 Perform these tests for each of the top 5 most-used providers below.

+N.B Instagram only works on WP.com sites or self hosted sites with a Jetpack connection.

  1. YouTube
  2. Twitter
  3. Instagram